 Below is an indicative list of modules that you may study on this course.

-- Introduction to Criminology \
+- Introduction to Criminology

-- Legal and Criminal Justice Systems \
+- Legal and Criminal Justice Systems

 - Legal Skills and Research

 - Crime Control and Prevention

+- The Law of Tort

-- Criminal Law \
+- Criminal Law .

 You will choose from a selection of optional modules, including: